3.14 Provisions, Contingent Liabilities and Contingent Assets

 41.3 In respect of the matters in Note No. 41.1 to 41.2, future cash outflows are determinable only on receipt of judgements/decisions pending at various forums/ authorities.
 Furthermore, there is no possibility of any reimbursements to be made to the Company from any third party.

-42 DIVIDEND
+42 Dividend

-The Board of Directors at its meeting held on 4th May, 2024 have recommended a payment of final dividend of ?
-10.00 per equity share of face value of ?
-10 each for the financial year ended 31st March, 2024.
-The same amounts to ?
-77.01 Crores.
+The Board of Directors at its meeting held on 9th May, 2025 have recommended a payment of final dividend of ^ 10.00 per equity share of face value of ^ 10 each for the financial year ended 31st March, 2025.
+The same amounts to ^ 77.01 Crores.

 The above is subject to approval at the ensuing Annual General Meeting of the Company and hence is not recognized as a liability.

-The above information has been determined to the extent such parties have been identified on the basis of information available with the Company and the same has been relied upon by the auditor.
+The above information has been determined to the extent such parties have been identified on the basis of

-46 LEASES
+46 Leases

 46.1 As Lessee

-46.1.1 The Company's significant leasing arrangements are in respect of leases for premises (residential, manufacturing facilities, office, stores, godown, etc.) and Plant and Machinery.
+46.1.1 The Company’s significant leasing arrangements are in respect of leases for premises (residential, manufacturing facilities, office, stores, godown, etc.) and plant and machinery.
 These leasing arrangements which are cancellable ranging between 11 months and 99 years generally, or longer, and are usually renewable by mutual consent on mutually agreeable terms.

 46.1.2 The following is the summary of practical expedients used for lease accounting: